-Biomass is plant or animal material used for energy production, or in various industrial processes as the raw substance for manufacturing a range of products.
+Biomass is plant or animal material used directly for energy production, or in various industrial processes as the raw substance for manufacturing a range of products with the manufacturing waste used for producing energy.
 It can be purposely grown energy crops, wood or forest residues, waste from food crops, horticulture, food processing, animal farming, or human waste from sewage plants.
 Biomass energy can be used to produce electricity and heat.

-FIGURE 7: Types of Biomasses Used for Energy
+FIGURE 7: Types of Biomasses used for Energy